STUDY AT RECEPTIO

 Annual Codicological International Seminar

-In the academic year 21-22, RECEPTIO is organising once again its annual public seminar on codicology.
+In the academic year 24-25, RECEPTIO is organising once again its annual public seminar on codicology.
 This year the focus will be on liturgical books.
-The meetings will be held via Zoom every Thursday from 11 November 2021 to 26 May 2022 (with training credits for University students at Bachelor and Master level).
+The meetings will be held in person in Lugano (and via Zoom) every Thursday (with training credits for University students at Bachelor and Master level).

 The seminar is part of a more articulated Course in Applied Codicology for Auction Houses and Antiquarian Galleries, organised by the RECEPTIO centre over a 3-year period, and is presented as a series of conferences that bring together contributions from speakers from various universities on the theme of Bibles, Evangeliaries, Breviaries and Books of Hours.